 The climate is similar to that of the North Eastern U.S. The current weather can be found at: http://www.wunderground.com/global/DL.html.

 ATMs/ Banks: ATMs are as easily found in Germany as they are in North America.
-They are located at bank branches and standing alone in shopping, tourist and other busy areas.
+They are located at bank branches and in shopping, tourist and other busy areas.
 Major credit and debit cards, along with all other bank cards carrying the PLUS and NYCE symbols, are universally accepted.
-When located indoors, use your card to gain access if the door is locked, just as you would normally do.
+When located indoors, use your card to gain access if the door is locked.

 Credit Cards: Credit cards are commonly accepted in Germany, although they are not always used for everyday expenses.
 Restaurants, hotels, stores, train stations and other places regularly frequented by tourists will almost always accept them.